arru/darktable-scripts/README.md

 ### Usage
 Put in darktable/lua folder inside darktable's configuration.
 Add `require "write_geotag"` to luarc file.
 Relaunch Darktable and locate the new command in Darktable's keyboard shortcut preferences.
 Set a shortcut you'd like (ctrl-shift-T is a good choice) and you're good to go.

-_Although this script has been written with fail safety in mind, the author of this software takes no responsibility for direct, indirect, incidental, special, exemplary, or consequential damages (including, but not limited to, procurement of substitute goods or services; loss of use, data, or profits; or business interruption).
-See license for complete disclaimer.
-Do your backups!_

 Autogroup: group images by shooting time
 ========================================